-In 2022 in North Dakota, 82.8% of single-vehicle fatal lane departure crashes involved overturning/rolling over and 17.2% involved collisions with fixed objects such as trees, utility/light poles, traffic signs and mailboxes.
+In 2023, 78% of single-vehicle fatal lane departure crashes involved overturning/rolling over and 22% involved collisions with fixed objects such as trees, utility/light poles, traffic signs and mailboxes.

 Lane departure can be caused by many things including distraction, drowsiness and impaired driving.
-In 2022, officer suspected alcohol involvement was a contributing factor in 41.3% of fatal lane departure crashes in North Dakota.
+In 2023, officer suspected alcohol involvement was a contributing factor in 48% of fatal lane departure crashes in North Dakota.